 As sad as this is, the Church has not responded well.
 A.W.
 Tozer articulates this perfectly,

-This site exists to answer the call of Lewis by Proclaiming the Glory of God in the Church through sound theology and exegesis.
+This site exists to answer the call of Lewis by Preaching the Word in season and out of season using sound theology and exegesis.

 Soli Deo Gloria